Shopify/channels-ui-docs/Getting started.md

   };

   const handleFinishSetup = () => {
-    // perist that the onboarding is complete in your database
+    // persist that the onboarding is complete in your database
     // redirect merchant to overview page
   };